MicrosoftDocs/CordovaDocs/cordovadocs/run-your-app/run-app-android.md

 The Intel emulators are incompatible with Microsoft's Hyper-V technology, so to use them, you'll need to disable Hyper-V. You can disable Hyper-V through the Windows Control Panel or using the Windows command-line using the instructions in the following sections.

+> [!NOTE]
-> **Note**: Disabling Hyper-V will prevent you from using the Windows Phone emulator.
+> Disabling Hyper-V will prevent you from using the Windows Phone emulator.
 However, you can still deploy to a Windows Phone device while Hyper-V is disabled.

 ### To disable Hyper-V in Control Panel